Treatment of Anxiety Question:

 The idea that your thinking can make such profound changes as to eradicate anxiety does not mean that the anxiety is your fault or that you were doing anything wrong to bring on the anxiety in the first place.
 Quite the contrary.

-Infusion of lactic acid can bring on a panic attack, even in people who have never experienced a panic attack before.
-This is a purely physical cause, and cannot be attributed to any fault of the person or to the person's thinking.
+Infusion of lactic acid can bring on a panic attack (1).
+This is a purely physical cause, and cannot be attributed to any fault of the person or to the person’s thinking.

-Aspirin helps with a headache – this does not mean you had an aspirin deficiency.
+As Dr. David Burns Says: Aspirin helps with a headache – this does not mean you had an Aspirin deficiency.